 \section{Abstract}

 Mean-field, ensemble-chain, and adaptive samplers have historically been viewed as distinct approaches to Monte Carlo sampling.
 In this paper, we present a unifying {two-system} framework that brings all three under one roof.
 In our approach, an ensemble of particles is split into two interacting subsystems that propose updates for each other in a symmetric, alternating fashion.
-For the memoryless two-system samplers, this cross-system interaction ensures that the overall ensemble has $\rho(x)$ as its invariant distribution in both the finite-particle setting and the mean-field limit.
-The two-system construction reveals that ensemble-chain samplers can be interpreted as finite-$N$ approximations of an ideal mean-field sampler; conversely, it provides a principled recipe to discretize mean-field Langevin dynamics into tractable parallel MCMC algorithms.
+For the memoryless two-system samplers, this cross-system interaction ensures that the finite ensemble has $\rho^{\otimes 2N}$ as its invariant distribution; for finite-adaptive variants, exact stationarity applies after the adaptation phase is frozen.
+The two-system construction reveals that ensemble-chain samplers can be interpreted as finite-$N$ approximations to an ideal mean-field sampler; conversely, it provides a principled recipe for discretizing mean-field Langevin dynamics into tractable parallel MCMC algorithms.
 The framework also connects naturally to adaptive single-chain methods: by replacing particle-based statistics with time-averaged statistics from a single chain, one recovers analogous adaptive dynamics in the long-time limit without requiring a large ensemble.
-We derive novel two-system versions of both overdamped and underdamped Langevin MCMC samplers within this paradigm.
-Across synthetic benchmarks and real-world posterior inference tasks, these two-system samplers -- which use a single BCSS-2 integrator step per Metropolis--Hastings accept/reject, in contrast to the long-trajectory style of HMC/NUTS -- exhibit substantial performance gains over the popular No-U-Turn Sampler, achieving {an order of magnitude higher} effective sample sizes per gradient evaluation and markedly higher wall-clock throughput.
+We derive novel two-system versions of both overdamped and underdamped Langevin MCMC samplers within this paradigm. \james{Across synthetic benchmarks and real-world posterior inference tasks, these two-system samplers -- which use a single BCSS-2 integrator step per Metropolis--Hastings accept/reject, in contrast to the long-trajectory style of HMC/NUTS -- exhibit substantial performance gains over No-U-Turn Sampler baselines, achieving higher effective sample sizes per gradient evaluation and markedly higher wall-clock throughput.
 On higher-dimensional posteriors, the adaptive MAKLA-BCSS-2 methods remain stable and achieve substantially better per-gradient efficiency and wall-clock throughput than the NUTS variants in our benchmark suite.}